Zodiac Astronomy · The Celestial Constellations

 Zodiac in Vedic Astronomy · The Nakshatra System

 While Western astronomy focuses on the 12 zodiac constellations, Vedic astronomy employs a more refined system: 27 Nakshatras (lunar mansions) each spanning 13°20' of the ecliptic.
 The Moon travels through one Nakshatra each day.
-This system predates the 12-sign zodiac and is deeply integrated with Indian timekeeping, astrology, and ritual.
+This system predates the 12-sign zodiac and is deeply integrated with Indian timekeeping, astrology, and ritual practice.